thomasonzhou/dino-run-nds/README.md

     - [for Windows](https://github.com/devkitPro/installer/releases/tag/v3.0.3)
 2. Run make in the root dir to build the Dino_Run.nds file
 3. Run the .nds file on an emulator like [desmume](https://desmume.org/download/) or on an [R4 cartridge with a microSD card and physical DS](https://en.wikipedia.org/wiki/R4_cartridge)

+# Gameplay

+Avoid grey spikes and collect yellow points.
+After collecting 3 points, you will evolve to the next level to jump higher and move farther.
+Hitting a spike will devolve you or take away a life.

+Don't worry, you can't lose this game :)

 # Peripherals and features used

 ## Timers and Interrupts